 - Soften the formality a touch with soft textures like billowing grasses, flowering vines, and low-growing perennials.

-Take a look at the three gardens below for inspiration and plant lists for accomplishing a similar look in your space.
+Take a look at the three gardens below for inspiration.
+Plant lists for accomplishing a similar look in your space.
 How many of the tips outlined above can you find in each space?

 1. Resplendent Old World Revival

-This 19th-century Greek Revival house in Essex, CT was re-designed to "reflect the building's 1845 beginnings," and has an elegantly landscaped surrounding property to match its historical charm.
-In the courtyard photographed above, evergreen boxwoods punctuate the space as perfectly symmetrical globe topiary forms (Green Mountain Boxwood makes great globe topiaries).
+This 19th-century Greek Revival house in Essex, CT was re-designed to "reflect the building's 1845 beginnings."
+It has an elegantly landscaped surrounding property to match its historical charm.
+In the courtyard photographed above, evergreen boxwoods punctuate the space.
+Just as perfectly symmetrical globe topiary forms (Green Mountain Boxwood makes great globe topiaries).
 Tall hedges and deciduous trees create green outdoor walls for privacy and a feeling of enclosure.
-Sweet Autumn Clematis rambles over an arbor to soften the structure and provide the added bonus of a sweet fragrance upon entry and exit from the French doors.
+Sweet Autumn Clematis rambles over an arbor to soften the structure.
+It provides the added bonus of a sweet fragrance upon entry and exit from the French doors.

-Create serenity with a refined oasis that combines the more relaxed cottage garden aesthetic with the precision of a formal garden.
-Here, you see classic cottage plants like peonies, pincushion flower, lady's mantle, climbing rose, and catmint adding softness and (not too much) color to the structure, symmetry, and artistry of globe and spiral boxwood topiaries.
+Create serenity with a refined oasis.
+This combines with the more relaxed cottage garden aesthetic with the precision of a formal garden.
+Here, you see classic cottage plants like peonies, pincushion flower, lady's mantle, climbing rose, and catmint.
+These add softness and (not too much) color to the structure, symmetry, and artistry of globe and spiral boxwood topiaries.
 Notice how the spiral topiaries flank the fountain, subtly drawing attention to the serene focal point.

 Architect: Robert Orr + Associates